 National Livestock Identification System (NLIS)

-The National Livestock Identification System (NLIS) is Australia's system for identifying and tracing cattle, sheep and farmed goats.
+The National Livestock Identification System (NLIS) is Australia's system for identifying and tracing pigs, cattle, sheep and farmed goats.

 The NLIS records all livestock movements on a national database.
 All animals are individually identified and tracked from property of birth to point of slaughter.